cubexy/pollybot-dc/README.md

 # pollybot-dc
- Discord bot that can create, manage and display various polls.
+ Polly is a Discord bot that can create, manage and display various polls.

+ Polly was developed for the MoCrew Discord server.